-The Italian Spinone has an independent mind and can be stubborn, but this is not a dominant dog who needs (or who can withstand) strong-arm training methods.
+The Spinone Italiano has an independent mind and can be stubborn, but this is not a dominant dog who needs (or who can withstand) strong-arm training methods.

 He can be a jumper and digger, so make sure fences are secure.
 Some individuals drool, especially around food and water.

 If you want a dog who...

 - Is large and sturdy, a tireless hunting machine, methodical and efficient rather than fast or flashy

 - Loves the great outdoors and thrives on vigorous exercise and athletic activities

 - Is steady-tempered and dependable with everyone -- a decent watchdog, but not a guard dog

 A Spinone Italiano may be right for you.

 If you don't want to deal with...

 - Destructiveness when bored or not exercised enough or left alone too much